 - using a front-loading washing machine, which will use less water

-- using them on a second child.
+- using nappies for a second child.

 Health issues related to nappies

-Some babies can get nappy rash.
+Some babies get nappy rash.
 The best way to avoid nappy rash is to change your baby’s nappy regularly.